GuenterQuast/mimoCoRB/README.md

 Typical examples of random consumers are displays of a subset of the wave forms or of intermediate analysis results.

-This project originated from an attempt to structure and generalize data acquision for several experimenta in an advanced physics laboratory courses at Karlruhe Institute of Technology.
+This project originated from an effort to structure and generalize data acquisition for several experiments in an advanced physics laboratory courses at Karlsruhe Institute of Technology.

-As a simple demonstration, we provide signals recored by a detector for comsmic myons with three layers.
+As a simple demonstration, we provide signals recorded by a detector for cosmic muons with three layers.
 Occasionally, such muons stop in an absorber between the 2nd and 3rd layer, where they decay at rest and emit a high-energetic electron recorded as a 2nd pulse in one or two of the detection layers.